|

 - Separation anxiety

-The National Institute of Mental Health estimates that over 31% of adults in the United States will experience an anxiety disorder in their lifetime.
+The National Institute of Mental Health estimates that over 31 percent of adults in the United States will experience an anxiety disorder in their lifetime.
 This percentage is similar across groups regardless of age and gender — anxiety can truly affect anyone.
 However, even those who experience anxiety frequently may not have an anxiety disorder.

 There are a few characteristics that set anxiety disorders apart from a natural anxiety response.
 The first is that the anxiety is disproportionate to the situation.
 Experiencing extreme physiological distress over a minor task that most people would complete without a second thought may indicate you have an anxiety disorder.
 On the other hand, having severe anxiety in the face of a life-altering situation is a proportional response.